bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 $$ 1 \text{ Video Game} = \frac{32 * 200}{8*200}\text{ iPhones}$$
 $$ \Leftrightarrow 1 \text{ Video Game} = 4 \text{ iPhones}$$

-STEP 3: Find which country has the smaller opportunity cost (or who has to give up less).
+STEP 3: Find out which country has the smaller opportunity cost (or who has to give up less).
 In this case it is the USA.
 So, USA has the comparative advantage in producing video games.

 Note: If you are trying to find which country has the comparative advantage in producing iPhones, step 1 and 3 are identical and you just have to make the right hand side 1 in step 2.